iroks/multituner-sdr/README.md

     4 tuners x 8 bit or
     2 tuners x 8-16 bit

-The hardware example of 2 tuners (R820T2) x 14 bit can be found in this repository (https://github.com/iroks/multituner-sdr), see https://coherent-receiver.com/fx3-multituner (section - single board mutituner receivers).
+The hardware example of 2 tuners (R820T2) x 14 bit can be found in this repository (https://github.com/iroks/multituner-sdr), see https://coherent-receiver.com/fx3-multituner (section - single board multituner receivers).
 This disclosed implementation is based on FX3 development board (EZ-USB FX3 Software Development Kit, costs ~45 EUR) but we also have developed a CYUSB3014BZXC integrated version.

 FX3 supports ADC sampling rates up to 100 MHz (or up to 120 MHz out of spec).
 Therefore, ~200 MHz spectrum can be observed by 4 * 50 MHz tuners/mixers and can be used for scenarios:
 - bandwidth aggregation for continuous/non-continuous spectrum,